Kristina01111000/Drws_site/README.md

 - set up the emailchain
 get teh email list addition on the sign up page

-- sent day three email
-- need to pick out a  new email template, current one kinda looks like spam, grey background looks funeralish

-- need to attach the book listing to the front page and widget, menu

 - Maybe don’t say the days of the challenge, think about that, so that we don’t make people who haven't started it don't feel bad but also sounds good to people who have started it
 - Maybe putting some info in to make it more like a newsletter, something about eating healthy -> newsletter is seperate